Home » Should We Eat Like Chimpanzees? How to Go Back to Our Natural Diet.

 Chimpanzees do naturally supplement their diet with mineral-rich matter (see here) and also have been observed to self-medicate with herbs (see here).

-What does all of this mean for the human diet?
+What does all of the above mean for the human diet?
 We can compare foods and dietary habits to learn about a natural frugivorous diet.
-And we can also still rely on our natural instincts like animals do by asking ourselves: would I hunt and eat a smaller vertebrate and eat it raw, as a chimp does?
+We can also still rely on our natural instincts like animals do by asking ourselves: would I hunt and eat a smaller vertebrate and eat it raw, as a chimp does?
 Most of us would do this only if nothing else were available.

-Why do humans eat the way they eat today?
+Why do humans eat the way they do today?

 Humans can be described as cultural omnivores but biological frugivores.
 Humans have distinct traits, and characteristics specialized for fruit-eating (read more here).

-Inuits are one example of having integrated raw meats in their diet, because of the harsh environment without vegetation to sustain a frugivore or plant-based human diet.
+Inuits are one example of having integrated raw meats into their diet because of the harsh environment without vegetation to sustain a frugivore or plant-based human diet.
 Those conditions do not allow for a high average age.
-Thus for humans, meat is a survival food – not a primary food source!
+Thus, for humans, meat is a survival food – not a primary food source!

 Instead, humans are biologically adapted to fruit-eating and evolved with tropical fruits as their primary food source!